sigilante/curriculum/hsl-2022.02/lesson4.md

 As an addendum to our discussion about cores last week, let's take some of the code we've built above for processing text and turn them into a library we can use in another generator.

-> ###
+> ### Build a Library
 >
+> Take the space-breaking code and the character-counting code
+> gates from above and include them in a `|%` barcen core.
+Save
+> this file as `lib/text.hoon` in the `%base` desk and commit.
+>
+> Produce a generator `gen/text-user.hoon` which accepts a `tape`
+> and returns the number of words in the text (separated by
+> spaces).
+(How would you obtain this from those two
+> operations?)
 {: .challenge}

-If we wanted to build a Sieve of Eratosthenes, how would we proceed?

 ### Logging

+The most time-honored method of debugging is to simply output relevant values at key points throughout a program in order to make sure they are doing what you think they are doing.
+For this, we introduced `~&` sigpam recently.

 The `~&` sigpam rune offers some finer-grained output options than just printing a simple value to the screen.
 For instance, you can use it with string interpolation to produce detailed error messages.

 There are also `>` modifiers which can be included to mark “debugging levels”, really just color-coding the output:

-1. No `>`:  regular standard output
+1. No `>`:  regular
 2.  `>`:  information
 3.  `>>`:  warning
 4.  `>>>`:  error

-(Since all `~&` sigpam output is a side effect of the compiler, it doesn't map to the Unix [`stdout`/`stderr` streams](https://en.wikipedia.org/wiki/Standard_streams).)
+(Since all `~&` sigpam output is a side effect of the compiler, it doesn't map to the Unix [`stdout`/`stderr` streams](https://en.wikipedia.org/wiki/Standard_streams) separately; it's all `stdout`.)

 You can use these to differentiate messages when debugging or otherwise auditing the behavior of a generator or library.
+Try these in your own Dojo:

 ```hoon
 > ~&  'Hello Mars!'  ~